Charles B. Kraft

 - New Mexico Medical Review Commission, panelist

-I was raised in Rio Rancho, New Mexico and attended the University of New Mexico for both my undergraduate and law degree.
-While attending the UNM School of Law, I served on the New Mexico Law Review as a Professional Articles Editor, published an article in the New Mexico Law Review, and was awarded Clinical Honors and the Dean’s Award for Significant Contribution to the Law School Community.
+I’m a native New Mexican, born and raised in Rio Rancho, New Mexico.
+I attended the University of New Mexico for both my undergraduate and law degree.
+While attending the UNM School of Law, I served on the New Mexico Law Review as a Professional Articles Editor, published an article in the New Mexico Law Review, and was awarded both Clinical Honors and the Dean’s Award for Significant Contribution to the Law School Community.

-Upon finishing law school, I served as an Assistant Attorney General in Santa Fe, New Mexico, where I was general counsel to various governmental entities.
-After a term with the Attorney General’s Office, I practiced criminal defense at the Law Offices of the Public Defender, where I represented clients from arraignment through trial with a particular emphasis in DWI.
+Upon completing law school, I served as an Assistant Attorney General in Santa Fe, New Mexico, where I was general counsel to various governmental entities.
+After a term with the Attorney General’s Office, I dove into the court room practicing criminal defense at the Law Offices of the Public Defender, where I represented clients from arraignment through trial.

-Away from the office, my family and I enjoy spending time outdoors, camping in northern New Mexico and throughout Colorado, and rooting for the New York Yankees.
-I’m a husband, the proud father of two wonderful children, and an avid cyclist.
+Away from the office, I’m drawn to spending time outdoors, and usually on a bike.
+I also enjoy camping in northern New Mexico and throughout Colorado, watching the sun rise, and rooting for the New York Yankees.
+I’m a husband and the father of two wonderful children.